SEO checklist for React InstantSearch Hooks

 InstantSearch.js, React InstantSearch, React InstantSearch Hooks, Angular InstantSearch and Vue InstantSearch fully support dynamic rendering.
 Although Dynamic Rendering is a mature technology, it adds the overhead of a round trip to your rendering server, which may impact your response time, therefore your SEO.
 We recommend using it solely with InstantSearch.js, which currently doesn’t support Server Side Rendering.

-Since speed can impact SEO, you need to make sure that the headless browser in charge of pre-rendering your website is fast and reliable.
+Since speed can affect SEO, ensure that the headless browser in charge of pre-rendering your website is fast and reliable.